coryburt/coryburt.github.io/_posts/2017-10-18-External-Javascript-In-Jekyll-Github-Pages.md

 ---
 layout:             "post"
 title:              "External Javascript in Jekyll-based Github Pages"
-brython: true
+add_brython:        true
-brython_stdlib: true
+add_brython_stdlib: true
 ---

 This post is a test of using external Javascript code in Jekyll-based Github pages.&nbsp;  As such, credit is due before I even begin.&nbsp;